Rider Training Scheme

 The training includes both on and off-road activities.

 To find out whether you live in a declared area, check the list of approved training centres for one near you, or call Roads and Maritime on 13 22 13.

-Even if you live in an are where there are no training centres (undeclared areas), we encourage you to attend a rider training course if possible, as the course will help you build good riding skills.
+Even if you live in an area where there are no training centres (undeclared areas), we encourage you to attend a rider training course if possible, as the course will help you develop your riding skills.

 In this section...

 You need to complete the pre-learner course to get your learner rider licence, if you live in an area where training is available.
 The course is designed for people with no previous motorcycle riding experience.